-An Intelligent Scoring system should have user-defined, customisable criteria based on the intimate knowledge you have of your organisation’s business rules.
+An Intelligent Scoring system should have user-defined, customizable criteria based on the intimate knowledge you have of your organization’s business rules.
 This will help your client service team to not only meet your expectations more effectively, but to get insights into their performance based on scores that take myriad factors into account.

 Rather than being manually scored on their calls and chats by a team member they know, they can get a score that takes all their data into account in an unbiased fashion.
 With clear trend tracking over time, you’ll be able to drive continuous improvement within your teams for a better chance of success.

-Intelligent Scoring is a patent-pending, proprietary feature that allows customers to distill many complex criteria into a customisable, unifying measurement.
-Our Intelligent Scoring is a breakthrough in omni-channel interaction analytics that can automatically evaluate and score both conversational and non-conversational data sources.
+Powered by Qualtrics, Clarabridge Intelligent Scoring is a patent-pending, proprietary feature that allows customers to distill many complex criteria into a customizable, unifying measurement.
+Our Intelligent Scoring is a breakthrough in omnichannel interaction analytics that can automatically evaluate and score both conversational and non-conversational data sources.

 Our Intelligent Scoring automatically distills many complex criteria into a single unifying score, harnessing features across the entire Qualtrics product suite.
 You can leverage enrichments like effort and sentiment to create customer experience scores without surveys, build complex conditional logic, and deploy root cause features like Drivers and Outliers to ensure your index captures what you’re aiming to track.